People Need Help Buying Art

 "Where'd you get it?" asks Mary.

-Joe's answer has to satisfy Mary, Susie, and Bill to hopefully continue the conversation.
+Joe's answer has to interest Mary, Susie, and Bill to hopefully continue the conversation.

 "Really," says Bill.
 "Who's the artist?"